 Where to eat

 It is advisable to keep all the valuable and important items such as money, passport, flight tickets, jewellery in a safety deposit box.
 Usually, all hotels provide safety deposit boxes either free or at a nominal fee.
 Use a safety deposit box to keep things protected.
-Hotels do not take responsibility for lost items left attended in the room.
+Hotels do not take responsibility for lost items if it is left unattended.

 Travellers who are heading to Northern and eastern parts of the country should be careful due to the land mines.
 Millions of landmines were buried in those areas in the past and now they are been cleared by the security forces.
 It can be dangerous to walk in the uncleared areas.
 Several incidents reported in the past in which several people were affected due to the land mines.